RM1708/hyunyoung2_Machine_Learning/Tutorial/Tensorflow/02.DataSetting/README.md

   In here, I set up how to download and gain the dataset about **MNIST, CIFAR-10, and CIFAR-100** Basically used in Machine learning.

   Particulary, How to get them in Tensorflow.

+  Besides, If you want to utilize a set of text such as wikipedia, TEXT directory has How to download and parse it.

 # Index